imjoy-team/ImJoy/web/public/docs/api.md

 ## `api.utils.XXXX(...)`
 For Javascript plugins, currently supported functions are:
-`api.utils.$forceUpdate` for force refreshing the GUI.
+`api.utils.$forceUpdate`: refreshing the GUI manually.
-`api.utils.openUrl` for open an url in a new browser tab.
+`api.utils.openUrl`: opening an url in a new browser tab.
+`api.utils.sleep`: sleep for a number of seconds.

 For Python Plugins, currently supported functions are:
-`api.utils.kill` for kill a `subprocess` in python.
+`api.utils.kill`: kill a `subprocess` in python.

-`api.utils.ndarray` for wrapping ndarray according to ImJoy ndarray format.
+`api.utils.ndarray`: wrap ndarray according to ImJoy ndarray format.

 ## `api.TAG` constant
 The current tag choosen by the user during installation.